 He is a hopeless (useless) romantic!
 He cuts his own hair.

 He enjoys music, predominantly punk rock, but a lot of other sounds as well, his favourite bands are Eastfield, Citizen Fish and Surgery Without Research.
 He likes a good lyric and a rockin’ raucous gig!

 His favourite author is Orwell.
 He has developed a thing for Greek mythology!

-He has had poems published by The Hedgehog Poetry Press, Indigo Dreams Publishing, Parthian Books, Dempsey & Windle, Poetry NI, The Four Parts Press, The Angry Manifesto, The Journal and City Limits Publishing (USA), The Morning Star, Punk Noir Magazine, Runcible Spoon, Impspired Magazine, Sledgehammer Lit, Spare Parts Lit, The Storms and Unlikely Stories Mark V. He had highly commended poems in the 2019 PENfro Book Festival Poetry Competition and in the 2020 Brian Dempsey Memorial Competition.
+He has had poems published by The Hedgehog Poetry Press, Indigo Dreams Publishing, Parthian Books, Dempsey & Windle, Poetry NI, The Four Parts Press, The Angry Manifesto, The Journal, City Limits Publishing (USA), The Morning Star, Punk Noir Magazine, Runcible Spoon, Impspired Magazine, Sledgehammer Lit, Spare Parts Lit, The Storms and Unlikely Stories Mark V. He had highly commended poems in the 2019 PENfro Book Festival Poetry Competition and in the 2020 Brian Dempsey Memorial Competition.
 He was shortlisted as a finalist for the Write Bloody UK 2020 full collection competition.

 His debut pamphlet Honey Dew (a collection of 21 love poems) was published by The Hedgehog Poetry Press in December 2020.

 His second pamphlet – The Machinery of Life was published by The Hedgehog Poetry Press in July 2021.

 Hi third pamphlet/chapbook – The Fortune Teller’s Yarn (Destiny Fucks with Milo) was published by Alien Buddha Press in July 2022.

 You can see his occasional tweets or even follow him on Twitter @DJ_Be_An

 You can email him – email@example.com